kwx4github/vimim/vimim/vimim.rst

 #. [done] [default] ctrl-6 as OneKey and ctrl-Bslash as toggle
 #. [done] [smart quote] port smart_single/double_quote to OneKey mode
 #. [done] [onekey] default off for onekey punctuation transformation
+#. [todo] check if it is possible to load datafile from "gvim --remote"
+#. [todo] [3000] create o/i/v meaning personal entries
+#. [done] show-me-not-pattern when ciku has ii/oo/vv, for pretty print
+#. [redo] [cloud] support CLOUD for all using aphostrophe before OneKey